marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 The following codes can be used to:

 1. Get Zooniverse Exports (download data through the Python API)
-2. Extract Annotations from Zooniverse Classifications
+2. Extract Annotations from Classifications / extract Subjects

 For most scripts we use the following ressources (unless indicated otherwise):